bvirk/myArduinoBasics/whySendf.md

 It cost's to use something that is evaluated runtime, ram for buffering and clockcycles for processing.
 Things have to be quantified and use selective.

-A full blown sendf would properly implment all %f specifier of printf using varaidic templates of C++11 - I am too lazy to try that.
+A full blown sendf would properly implement all %f specifier of printf using varaidic templates of C++11 - I am too lazy to try that.

 A quick test and following internet seach reveals that printf and is't cousins, as standard setup in arduino IDE, don't include formating floats.